 - Participate regularly in the project (commits, PRs, etc)

 - Ask someone from the current board, with some bio and background information, and that person will submit a vote on the dev mailing list

 - Everybody on the dev mailing list can vote (+1 if they agree, -1 if they don’t)

-- Just one “-1” vote will reject the new member, but the person who votes “-1” will need to explain why
+- One “-1” vote will decline adding the new member, but the person who votes “-1” will need to explain why